lohvht/mod-random-suffix/README.md

 go run ./golang/cmd/generatesuffixes/main.go
 ```

+Ideally this should be done on a **CLEAN** azerothcore server and not applied once again after that.
+I make no assumptions of the possibility that nothing will go wrong if we try to change the generated suffixes partway through a server's lifetime.

 # Credits
+- That one guy that wrote the initial LUA script which 3ndos used to create the original module.
-- [3ndos](https://github.com/3ndos) for creating the original code for azerothcore of which the main azerothcore `mod-random-enchants` is forks https://github.com/azerothcore/mod-random-enchants
+- [3ndos](https://github.com/3ndos) for creating the original module code for azerothcore of which the main azerothcore `mod-random-enchants` is forked from https://github.com/azerothcore/mod-random-enchants
 - [The Azerothcore team](https://github.com/azerothcore/) for creating Azerothcore (https://github.com/azerothcore/azerothcore-wotlk).
 A project that has rekindled my love for WoW as well as game modding.
 - The [WoWGaming project](https://wowgaming.github.io/about-us/) with its tools such as the [node-dbc-reader](https://github.com/wowgaming/node-dbc-reader), of which I studied intensely to get a better understanding on how to implement a DBC reader and appender for this project.
 - [heyitsbench](https://github.com/heyitsbench), for their [mod-worgoblin](https://github.com/heyitsbench/mod-worgoblin) module giving me the idea and possibility of actually modding the client to get custom suffixes up.